kaeawc/play-sqlite/README.md

 # Play SQLite Example

-Demonstrates how to setup a Sqlite datasource for both testing and development using automatic evolutions and Anorm.
+Demonstrates how to setup a SQLite datasource for both testing and development using automatic evolutions and Anorm.